blakesmith102/T9-Patches/README.md

 MauerApartmentsBoxPatch - Makes the game give you the apartments box location first

-MauerCansPatch - Gives you perfect cans for easter egg speedruns
+MauerCansPatch - Gives you perfect cans for easter egg speedruns (made by Scrappy updated by me)

 MauerBoxPatch - Gives you apartments box location and makes whatever weapon you pickup from the box the CRBRS